Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Equation of State of baryonic matter

 These quantities can be evaluated at any density and any proton/neutron asymmetry ratio $\beta = (\rho_{\rm n} - \rho_{\rm p})/\rho$ at which the model for the baryonic energy per particle is valid.
 The particular values at saturation density, $\rho_0$, are indicated with a subscript zero (e.g., $K_0, \, Q_0$ etc.).
 In symmetric nuclear matter, $\rho_{\rm n} = \rho_{\rm p}$ = 1/2 $\rho$, the values of the incompressibility and skewness at saturation density can be compared to experiment.
 Obviously, the pressure at saturation density is equal to zero.
 It is convenient to express the density dependence of the energy per particle in SNM as a Taylor expansion of $E$ about the saturation density in terms of a variable $x = (\rho - \rho_{\rm 0})/3\rho_{\rm 0}$

 The value of the incompressibility of infinite nuclear matter at saturation density has been the subject of considerable debate for several decades.
 It can be extracted either from measurement of energies of giant monopole resonances (GMR) in spherical nuclei or calculated theoretically in non-relativistic and relativistic models, typically involving mean-field plus RPA (see e.g. Refs.~\cite{blaizot1980,shlomo2006,stone2013}).
 The consensus has gravitated to a value of $K_{\rm 0}$ = 240 $\pm$ 20 MeV, as calculated in non-relativistic approaches, although somewhat higher values are predicted in relativistic models.
 Recent re-analysis of experimental data on GMR energies in nuclei with 56 $<$ A $<$ 208, in an empirical approach~\cite{stone2013} showed that $K_{\rm 0}$ critically depends on properties of the nuclear surface and the most likely values of $K_{\rm 0}$ are between 250 and 315 MeV.
-The prefered QMC value is 298 MeV, which is in line with these results.

 There is no rigorous constraint available for the skewness coefficient except for the results of Farine {\it et al.}~\cite{farine1997}.
 They obtained a model dependent value $K' = 700 \pm 500$ MeV from an analysis of the nuclear breathing mode, using a selection of Skyrme forces.